 My mother was a keen genealogist and as a child, I spent many hours in graveyards as we tried to piece together more links in our family tree.
 I always found graveyards to be peaceful places, where I felt connected to my forebears.
 Sometimes I could feel their presence but not in the sense of demented souls that return to haunt the place where they have lived or died.
 Why would a spirit return to haunt a graveyard?
 After all, graveyards are where we lay to rest their last mortal remains after their spirit has departed.
 Of course, Scotland has more than its fair share of dark history and some atrocities have happened within the hallowed grounds of our churchyards.
 Greyfriars in Edinburgh is a classic example and it is reputed to be one of the most haunted places in the world today.

-The Scots are a canny people and that practicality has spilled over into the way we used our kirkyards in the past and even into the present.
+The Scots are a canny people and that practicality has spilt over into the way we used our kirkyards in the past and even into the present.
 Kirkyards were not always the quiet and hallowed places we have come to know but were once bustling centres of the community.

 The Graveyard as a Marketplace